AriaKillebrewBruehl/senior-thesis/README.md

 ## Process

 The main paper I will be following for this work is the 2010 Kim et al. paper [Automated Hedcut Illustration Using Isophotes](https://link.springer.com/chapter/10.1007/978-3-642-13544-6_17).
 I have diverged from this paper in a few ways, most notibly in the distance transform calculation for which I use the 2009 Felzenszwalb and Huttenlocher paper [Distance Transforms of Sampled Functons](https://cs.brown.edu/people/pfelzens/papers/dt-final.pdf).

+## Mouse Selection Version

+This version builds on `Version 3` by allowing the user to select areas that they desire to have more detail.
+In the `Detail Selection` step the user selects regions where a greater density of stipples will be placed in the final rendering.
+Varying stipple density is a technique used by hedcut artists rendering images by hand.
+Often artists increate dot density around more complicated features such as eyes, noses, and lips.
+This expansion is an improvement upon other stippling techniques which assume a uniform density of stipples throughout the rendering.